dhipgraby/Invoice-creator-APP-with-codeigniter/README.md

 ### Controllers structure

 In the controllers folder, all the controllers extend from "Libraries" that handle user access.
-This libraries controllers extend from the main "MY_Controller" that contain the load models, helpers and libraries need all around the application in core folder.
+This libraries controllers extend from the main "MY_Controller" that contain the load of models, helpers and libraries need all around the application in core folder.
 Models also extend from "MY_Model" in core folder.

 #### Main Controllers